-- (a) The 12 League teams will be divided into three divisions.
-Teams will play each team in their respective divisions 4 times and will play each team in opposing divisions 2 times for a season total of 28games. - (1) East Division: Cedar Rapids Jr. Roughriders, Dubuque Devils, Quad Cities Blues and Waterloo Warriors. - (2) Central Division: Ames Little Cyclones, Mason City Mohawk, Des Moines Oak Leafs, Des Moines Capitals - (3) West Division: Kansas City Jets, Lincoln, Omaha Jr. Lancers, and Sioux City Metros.
+- (a) The 12 League teams will be divided into 3 divisions.
+Teams will play each team in their respective division 4 times and play each team in opposing divisions 2 times for a season total of 28 games. - (1) East Division: Cedar Rapids, Dubuque, Quad City and Waterloo. - (2) Central Division: Ames, Des Moines Capitals, Des Moines Oak Leafs and Mason City. - (3) West Division: Kansas City, Lincoln, Omaha and Sioux City.